Director Declaration - GuruFocus.com

 DIRECTOR DECLARATION

-Pursuant to Listing Rule 9.6.14R(2), Shell plc (the "Company") confirms that Dick Boer, Non-executive Director of the Company, was appointed to the Board of Just Eat Takeaway.com N.V.
-(LSE: JET, AMS: TKWY) on November 18, 2022.
+Pursuant to Listing Rule 9.6.14R(2), Shell plc (the "Company") confirms that Mr Cyrus Taraporevala, who joins the Shell Board on March 2, 2023, as a Non-executive Director of the Company*, has been appointed as Non-executive Director of Bridgepoint Group plc, effective January 1, 2023.

 Anthony Clarke